-- 1. The Montana Community Choice School Application will be issued and posted by February 15th of each year on the Board of Public Education's website under the Community Choice Schools tab.
-The application will be broadly publicized statewide. - 2.
-Applications can be submitted to the Montana Community Choice School Commission (MCCSC) during a pre-determined 3-day period in the first week of May, with a date certain deadline set at 5:00 p.m.
-The 3-day period will be announced yearly by February 15th.
-All applications will be submitted electronically. - 3.
-The MCCSC will notify each applicant by email of receipt of their application within 5 business days. - 4.
-Each Community Choice School Application will be published on the Board of Public Education's website under the Community Choice Schools tab, allowing the public to read through each application before the Commission takes action. - 5.
-Each Application must pass the legal sufficiency review conducted by the MCCSC's Application Subcommittee to be considered complete.
-Any incomplete applications will be identified as soon as possible, and the applicants may have the opportunity to remedy the incomplete status within the current application cycle if the infractions are minor, or the applicants may re-apply in the next application cycle if the infractions are substantial. - 6.
-The MCCSC will thoroughly evaluate each application and schedule an interview, in-person or by webinar, with each Applicant.
-These interviews will also be open to the public and provide local residents, along with all members of the public, the opportunity to provide input on each proposal before applications are considered for approval or denial by the MCCSC. - 7.
-The MCCSC will evaluate each application and interview based on the Community Choice Schools Application Evaluation Criteria, a policy that will guide the MCCSC's decision to approve or deny a choice school proposal. - 8.
-Within 45 business days of the proposal deadline, the MCCSC will send a condensed packet of a review of each proposal to the Montana Board of Public Education's Charter Committee for presentation at the Board's regularly scheduled July meeting.
-The Board Charter Committee will have 15 days to review the information, share it with the full Board, and provide the MCCSC with input e.g., questions or concerns to inform the MCCSC's final communications with the Applicants before the MCCSC convenes for action.
+- Applications can be submitted to the Montana Community Choice School Commission (Comission) on (XX/XX/XX--date) during the first week of May at 5:00 p.m.
+The precise due date will be announced yearly by February 15th.
+All Applications will be submitted electronically. - 3.
+The Commission will notify each applicant by email upon receipt of the Application. - 4.
+Each Community Choice School Application will be published on the Board of Public Education's website under the Community Choice Schools tab, allowing the public to read through each Application before the Commission takes action. - 5.
+Each Application must pass a completeness review conducted by the Commission's Application Subcommittee.
+Any incomplete Applications will be identified within 72 hours of receipt, and the applicants may have the opportunity to remedy the incomplete status within the current Application Cycle. - 6.
+The Commission will thoroughly evaluate each complete Application and schedule an interview, in-person or by webinar, with each applicant team including but not limited to: Governing Board, Charter Management Organization, Education Service Provider, proposed school leader or legal counsel.
+These interviews will also be open to the public and provide local residents, along with all members of the public, the opportunity to provide input on each complete Application before Applications are considered for approval or denial by the Commission. - 7.
+The Commission will evaluate each complete Application and interview based on the Community Choice Schools Application Evaluation Criteria, a policy that will guide the Commission's decision to approve or deny a choice school Application.